-If you plan a holiday where you want to stay longer in one place, then you add extra things.
-You add to the pile of equipment: a gazebo, a second table, two burner stove, solar panels and a few other things that could be useful where you go (like fish rods when bush camping close to the ocean), generator and toilet tent (if you planing deep outback camping), fan – if it is in the middle of hot summer time somewhere in tropical Queensland.
+If you plan a holiday where you want to stay longer in one place, you add extra things.
+You add to the pile of equipment: a gazebo, a second table, two-burner stove, solar panels and a few other things that could be useful where you go (like fish rods when bush camping close to the ocean), generator and toilet tent (if you were planning deep outback camping), fan – if it is in the middle of hot summertime somewhere in tropical Queensland.

 Crocs were already covered, so that it?
 Unfortunately not.

-- Be sharksmart, saltwater crocodiles normally live in estuaries and rivers but they can travel along the shore and you don’t want to be taken for lunch by mistake, e.g. in Port Douglas they patrol the four miles beach by helicopter in summer to spot crocodiles
+- Be shark smart and crock smart – saltwater crocodiles normally live in estuaries and rivers, but they can travel along the shore.
+You don’t want to be taken for lunch by mistake, e.g. in Port Douglas.
+They patrol the four miles beach by helicopter in summer to spot crocodiles.

-- Cone snail – looks beautiful, and has a very attractive shell, but it is extremely venomous.
+- Cone snail – looks beautiful and has a beautiful shell, but it is extremely venomous.
 There is a small chance it will end up on the beach in front of us, so don’t touch anything you don’t recognise

-- Pufferfish – I really don’t like it, that fish is ugly, everything you touch is poisonous and it’s notorious to pick our hooks when you go fishing…
+- Pufferfish – I’m not too fond of it, that fish is ugly, everything you touch is poisonous, and it’s notorious for picking our hooks when you go fishing…